vnrtumu/chatting_app/README.md

-#This is Project to Create Chattin App.
+#This is Project is to Create Chattin App.